clusterlink-net/clusterlink/demos/bookinfo/kind/README.md

 # BookInfo application Test

+**This BookInfo script and demo are for internal use only.**

 This demo set [Istio BookInfo application](https://istio.io/latest/docs/examples/bookinfo/) in different clusters.
-This demo shows different load-balancing policies like: random, round-robin or static destination more details [policy-engine description](../../../docs/Policy.md).
+This demo shows different load-balancing policies like: random, round-robin or static destination.
 This test create three kind clusters:

 * Two Product-Page microservice (application frontend) and details microservice run on the first cluster.